monkphin/HobbySub/TESTING.md

 Although this method was not fully documented step-by-step, it enabled rapid identification and correction of bugs during the development process.

 # Bugs, Issues and challenges
 While I have resolved many of the issues encountered during development, a few outstanding problems remain.
 These are currently mitigated through logging and defensive programming but are still present.
-Despite automated testing, these bugs only during manual testing, making them difficult to trace.
+Despite the automated test coverage, these bugs only manifested during hands-on, usage-based testing. making them difficult to trace.

 ## Unresolved Bugs
 Below are the outstanding issues I am aware of.
 Some of these may be resolved, but I lack the time to fully test to my satisfaction to be 100% certain.